 (H) The central office publication screening committee shall consider the institution's reasons for excluding the material, the inmate's objections, and the criteria and standards set forth in this rule in conducting its review of the material.
 The central office publication screening committee (hereafter referred to as the PSC) shall complete its review within a reasonable time and shall determine whether the material should be excluded or permitted and shall state the basis for that recommendation.

-(I) If the PSC, determines that the printed material should not be excluded, then the material shall be promptly forwarded to the inmate requesting the review, through the warden or the warden's designee.
+(I) If the PSC, determines that the printed material should not be excluded, then the material shall be promptly forwarded to the inmate requesting the review, through the managing officer or the managing officer's designee.

-(J) If the PSC, determines that the printed material should be excluded, that decision and the reasons therefore, shall be forwarded in writing to the warden of the challenging institution along with the reviewed printed material.
+(J) If the PSC, determines that the printed material should be excluded, that decision and the reasons therefore, shall be forwarded in writing to the managing officer of the challenging institution along with the reviewed printed material.

-(K) The warden or warden's designee shall notify the inmate requesting the review in writing of the decision and the reasons therefore.
+(K) The managing officer or managing officer's designee shall notify the inmate requesting the review in writing of the decision and the reasons therefore.

-(L) The director or the director's designee, the regional directors, the warden or the warden's designee may initiate a review by the central office publication screening committee of any printed material for a determination whether the material should be excluded consistent with the provisions and procedures of this rule.
+(L) The director or the director's designee, the regional directors, the managing officer or the managing officer's designee may initiate a review by the central office publication screening committee of any printed material for a determination whether the material should be excluded consistent with the provisions and procedures of this rule.

 (M) Printed material which is excluded pursuant to this rule may be disposed of in any of the following manners: